Effect of Gravitational Waves on Yang-Mills condensates: Introduction

 There have been studies on the generation of GWs from QCD phase transition by considering the phase transition as a first-order phase transition \cite{GWgen} while some considered a different process from the relaxation of gluon condensate during QCD phase transition \cite{GWQCDPT}.
 In this paper, we analyse the condensate of \cite{Prokhorov} in the presence of a GW.
 Our aim was to study how a GW can generate a plasmon fluctuation on the YM plasma.
 We find that symmetric transverse modes identified in \cite{Prokhorov} are induced by the GW, but the longitudinal modes are not induced to first order in the fields.
 To identify the longitudinal and transverse modes of the propagating vector fluctuations in a transparent way, we consider an ansatz which is different than in \cite{Prokhorov}.
-In this new ansatz, the condensate is taken as a homogeneous and isotropic solution of the SU(2) YM, as in \cite{Prokhorov}, and a singlet under SU(2) transformations.
+In this new ansatz, the condensate is taken as a homogeneous and isotropic solution of the $SU(2)$ YM, as in \cite{Prokhorov}, and a singlet under $SU(2)$ transformations.
 However, the other vector modes are isolated as $(\Phi^a )$ longitudinal modes and transverse ones ($ \chi^a_{\sigma}$), where $\sigma=1,2$, and $a=1,2,3$ are the internal directions.
-We then analyze the system using similar methods as \cite{Prokhorov} and find that the energy exchange of the condensate with the other modes is delayed in time compared to \cite{Prokhorov}.
-We also find that after some time, the energy oscillates between the condensate and the plasmons, and subsequently the analysis breaks down as the non-perturbative self-interaction of the non-Abelian gauge field sets in.
+We then analyze the system using similar methods as \cite{Prokhorov}.
+We find that there is an energy exchange between condensate and wave modes happens for longer times than compared with \cite{Prokhorov} and after some time, there is an energy transfer from condensate to fluctuations as predicted in \cite{Prokhorov}.
 Note in most of our calculations, we use exact solutions to the system and do not use linearized approximations as in \cite{Prokhorov}.

 Then, we studied the condensate + fluctuations system in the presence of GWs.
 We find that the GW can perturb the condensate and induce the `plasmon modes' or `particles' which carry away the energy.
 We also analyzed the system perturbatively and numerical solutions were obtained.
 The GW interacts with the longitudinal modes as well as the transverse modes.
 In the presence of GW, the plasmon oscillations were generated even when they were zero initially.
 This can be understood as the GW initiating condensate decay into plasmons.
 These GW wave-induced `plasmons' are obtained using both the longitudinal and transverse modes of the YM gauge fields.